 27. You can look up, down or forward when you deadlift.
-The rest of the technique is more important, and people have been able to safely lift heavy weights using all three head placements.
+The rest of the technique is more important.
+People have been able to safely lift heavy weights using all three head placements.

 28. One of the best ways to develop a stronger deadlift is to use cycling periodization.

-29. When you start the lift your shoulders should in front of the bar and not behind.
+29. When you start the lift, your shoulders should be in front of the bar – not behind.